Loader gif

 Understand how alimony and child support are treated

 When the Tax Cuts and Jobs Act (TCJA) was signed into law, the treatment of alimony payments on a tax return changed.
 Under the old law, if you paid alimony, you could deduct it on your return.
 And if you received alimony, you had to report it as income on your return.
 Now, any alimony payments established as a result of a divorce finalized after 2018 are no longer tax-deductible.
 TCJA eliminated the deduction for alimony payments entirely.
-Recipients of alimony also no longer have to include that money in their taxable income.
+Recipients of alimony also no longer have to include that in their taxable income.

 If your divorce or legal separation is executed after Dec.
 31, 2018, you cannot deduct alimony payments on your future tax returns.
 You also cannot deduct them if your divorce is modified after 2018 and the modification specifically states the TCJA treatment now applies.
 If your divorce is finalized in 2018, your alimony payments are still deductible.